 Due to the larger size of the IPv6 address space, the chance of address overlap or collision is much lower than in IPv4.

-Multicast communication in Layer 2 (Data Link Layer) networks requires switches to forward multicast frames based on the MAC address.
+Multicast communication in Layer 2 (Data Link Layer) of the OSI Model requires switches to forward multicast frames based on the MAC address.
 Without proper management, switches may flood multicast traffic to all ports, leading to inefficient use of bandwidth.

 IGMP snooping helps prevent this by ensuring multicast traffic is only forwarded to ports with devices that have explicitly requested the multicast traffic.
 Switches that support IGMP snooping listen to the IGMP messages exchanged between hosts and routers.

 By analyzing these messages, the switch can learn which ports are interested in receiving traffic for specific multicast groups and only forward the necessary multicast traffic to those ports.

 1. PIM-SM (Sparse Mode): In PIM-SM, multicast traffic is only forwarded when there are interested receivers.
 It is optimized for situations where recipients are sparsely distributed across the network.